Praneeth33/SE20UARI120_Praneeth_IoT/README.md

-# SE20UARI120_Praneeth_IoT
+# SE20UARI120_Praneeth_IoT_Assignment-2
-This repo contains the assignments of AI-IoT course.
+This repo contains the assignment-2 of AI-IOT Course at Mahindra University